 - Flatten the chicken with a meat mallet till about 1/2 inch thick.

-- Serve the chicken over couscous, and spoon sauce over chicken.
+- Serve the chicken over couscous, and spoon sauce over the chicken.
 Sprinkle with the remaining scallions.

 Serving Size:1 chicken breast

 Amount Per Serving: Calories: 375Total Fat: 15gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 104mgSodium: 741mgCarbohydrates: 18gFiber: 3gSugar: 1gProtein: 42g